Vincy Barretto

-Vincy Barretto (born 8 December 1999), is an Indian professional footballer who plays as a winger for Indian Super League club Chennaiyin.
+Vincy Barretto (born 8 December 1999) is an Indian professional footballer who plays as a forward for Indian Super League club Jamshedpur.

 Club career

 Early life and career

 Born in Goa, India, Barretto did his youth career at the academy of Dempo SC where he featured for the club in the under-18 division.

 FC Goa Reserves

-Barretto signed his first senior contract with reserve team of Indian Super League side FC Goa in 2017.
+Barretto signed his first senior contract with the reserve team of ISL side FC Goa in 2017.
 He was drafted for the first team for the 2018–19 Goa Professional League, which they emerged as champions.
 He also featured for them in seventeen different occasions in the domestic league and nine times in the I-League 2nd Division in the 2018–19 season.
 He left the team after the 2019–20 season, after he materialised a contract after a successful trial with I-League club Gokulam Kerala.

 Gokulam Kerala FC

 Barretto signed for I-League club Gokulam Kerala in 2020.
 He played his debut match for the club in the club's first match of season against Chennai City FC on 9 January 2021 as a starter in lineup, which ended 1–2 to Chennai City.
 He made thirteen appearances for the club and won the 2020–21 I-League title with the club.